Updated May 24, 2023

 Overview of R Data Frame

-Data frames are a list of vectors with equal length.
+Data frames are a list of vectors with equal lengths.
 However, the difference between matrix and data frames is that the data frames accept various types of data.
 (Character, numeric, etc.).
-In this topic, we are going to learn about R Data Frame.

 - Distributed collection of data and organized.